 - Plan a ceremony using the guidelines found in Their spirit, our history or watch the Memorial’s Last Post Ceremony.

-- Invite veterans to speak to your class about their experiences, or listen to some stories online.
+- Invite veterans to share their experiences with your class, or listen to some stories online.

-- Search the Memorial’s collection and explore more photographs, works of art, and objects related to the Second World War.
+- Search the Memorial’s collection and explore more photographs, works of art, and objects related to military service.